Wootz steel: Development of modern metallurgy

 Legends of wootz steel and Damascus swords aroused the curiosity of the European scientific community from the 17th to the 19th century.
 The use of high-carbon alloys was little known in Europe previously and thus the research into wootz steel played an important role in the development of modern English, French and Russian metallurgy.

 In 1790, samples of wootz steel were received by Sir Joseph Banks, president of the British Royal Society, sent by Helenus Scott.
 These samples were subjected to scientific examination and analysis by several experts.

 Specimens of daggers and other weapons were sent by the Rajas of India to the Great Exhibition in London in 1851 and 1862 International Exhibition.
 Though the arms of the swords were beautifully decorated and jeweled, they were most highly prized for the quality of their steel.
 The swords of the Sikhs were said to bear bending and crumpling, and yet be fine and sharp.

 Characteristics

 Wootz is characterized by a pattern caused by bands of clustered Fe_{3}C particles made by melting of low levels of carbide-forming elements.
 Wootz contains greater carbonaceous matter than common qualities of cast steel.

-The distinct patterns of Wootz steel that can be made through forging are wave, ladder, and rose patterns with finely spaced bonds.
+The distinct patterns of wootz steel that can be made through forging are wave, ladder, and rose patterns with finely spaced bands.
 However, with hammering, dyeing, and etching further customized patterns were made.

-The presence of cementite nanowires, and carbon nanotubes has been identified by Peter Pepler of TU Dresden in the microstructure of wootz steel.
+The presence of cementite nanowires and carbon nanotubes has been identified by Peter Pepler of TU Dresden in the microstructure of wootz steel.
 There is a possibility of an abundance of ultrahard metallic carbides in the steel matrix precipitating out in bands.
 Wootz swords were renowned for their sharpness and toughness.